M311HAN/FoodQuick-Delivery-Aplication/README.md

 The "FoodQuick Delivery Application" is an advanced food delivery system designed to streamline the order and delivery process.
 This application is a capstone project that showcases the use of object-oriented programming principles, defensive programming with the incorporation of try-catch blocks, and efficient code structuring.

+For a detailed understanding of the program's structure and database layout, please view the [FoodQuick Diagram PDF](FoodQuick Diagram.pdf).
+It provides a visual representation of the relationships between the different sets of data.

 ## Key Features

 1. Enum Menu: A dynamic way of adding items to the menu, making it more scalable and manageable.